TheSeanFraser/highparkcaterpillarsurvey/_pages/hidden/members-only/species-list.md

 Below is a list of species recorded by the efforts of the survey.

-*Note*: A few entries are marked with asterisks(\*), which represents a group of possible species based on the ability to visually identify a caterpillar (or adult moth/butterfly when reared).
+A few entries are marked with asterisks(\*), which represents a group of related species that cannot reliably be told apart as caterpillars but need to be reared to the imago stage (moth/butterfly), at which point they can almost always be visually identified to species.

 | Scientific Name | Common Name |
 | :--- | :--- |